2. Data Summaries & Descriptions

 sd(normal_data)

-1. How would you manually calculate the variance and SD for the normal_data?
-Do it now!
+Manually calculate the variance and SD for the normal_data.
 Make sure your answer is the same as those reported above.

 Figure 3: The idealised Normal distribution showing the proportion of data within 1, 2, and 3SD from the mean.